 Important information about EXALGO:

 - Get emergency help right away if you take too much EXALGO (overdose).
-EXALGO overdose can cause life threatening breathing problems that can lead to death.
+When you first start taking EXALGO, when your dose is changed, or if you take too much (overdose), serious or life threatening breathing problems that can lead to death may occur.

 - Never give anyone else your EXALGO.
 They could die from taking it.
 Store EXALGO away from children and in a safe place to prevent stealing or abuse.
 Selling or giving away EXALGO is against the law.

 - severe asthma, trouble breathing, or other lung problems.

 - a bowel blockage or have narrowing of the stomach or intestines.

 Before taking EXALGO, tell your healthcare provider if you have a history of: